ChameleonCloud/jupyterhub-deploy/README.md

 make singleuser-publish
 ```

-**Note**: this will always override the version currently existing on the repository - we currently do not version these images.
+**Note**: this will always override the version currently existing on the repository - we currently do not version these images, other than including the JupyterHub release version as a tag.